yagpdb-cc/yagpdb-cc/birthday/README.md

 - `$invertedOrder`<br>
     Date format to use.
 If set to to `true`, YAGPDB will use the american notation `mm/dd/yyyy` instead of `dd/mm/yyyy`.
 - `$yearOptional`<br>
-    Set this to `true` to make the year optional.
-This will make it default to `2000`, should a member not give a year upon configuring their birthday.
+    Whether the year is optional when configuring birthdays; set to `true` to enable.
+This will make the year default to `2000`, should a member not give a year upon configuring their birthday.
 - `$kickUnderAge`<br>
     Whether to kick users younger than 13 years old; set to `true` to enable.
 - `$banUnderAge`<br>